Strategic Pillar Updates

 Indigenous Wellness and Reconciliation (IWR): Informed scheduling of Grand Rounds across medical departments to showcase IWR patient journey mapping findings: 4 are completed and 2 are booked (Partnerships + Learning Pillar).

-Exploring a formal partnership with Kílala Lelum to reduce barriers to specialist care (currently seeking funding) (following a site visit in Spring 2022)
+Exploring a formal partnership with Kílala Lelum to reduce barriers to specialist care (currently seeking funding).

 Questions or ideas?
 Contact the Partnerships Pillar